vinceasurion/final-exam-todo-list/README.md

 ```

 > [!TIP]
-> #0 There's an error in TypeScript and you need to identify and fix the error.
 >
+> 1. There's an error in TypeScript and you need to identify and fix the error.
 >
-> [!TIP]
-> #1 In Challenge #1, identify and fix the property in your type in your `TaskItem` type.
+> 1. In Challenge #1, identify and fix the property in your type in your `TaskItem` type.

 ****